 How does an international arts festival end up on a small island in the middle of the Atlantic Ocean?
-For the first edition of the Walk & Talk festival in 2011, its current artistic director Jesse James and fellow co-founder Diana Sousa wanted to bring “just one artist” to Ponta Delgada, the capital of the Portuguese Azores islands.
+For the first edition of the Walk & Talk festival in 2011, its artistic director Jesse James and fellow co-founder Diana Sousa wanted to bring “just one artist” to Ponta Delgada, the capital of the Portuguese Azores islands.

 Now, in its seventh edition, the festival (until 29 July) has grown with more than 70 participating artists, from around the world and working across different disciplines.
 The festival includes exhibitions, performances, public interventions, residencies, workshops and more, all concentrated over two weeks in July.

 The founders, James and Sousa, grew up in the Azores but both left to study in mainland Europe.
 On returning in their early 20s, they wanted to bring back some of the culture they had been exposed to and also showcase what the islands had to offer.

 The festival has become a way of “presenting the Azores in a different way, beyond lagoons and whales and dolphins”, James says.
 Although he admits that “the exoticism of the location—I hate the word—[makes it easier] to invite people”.